MNCHr/Hyper4/hp4/README.md

 We then fire a packet in mininet (e.g., h1 ping h2 -c 1 -W 1), return to the terminal running nano, and CTRL-C to stop it.
 At this point we can open the text file for analysis.

+#### cleanup.sh

+This script kills all running bmv2 processes and cleans up corrupt mininet and bmv2 state.
+This fixes incorrect behaviors that sometimes occur after mininet was not shut down cleanly (the usual but not exclusive cause of such behaviors).

 ## Background